hiroio/100-days-of-code/log.md

 ### Day 15: 9/24/2017

 **Today's Progress**
-* CodeAcademy: Learn HTML: Elements and Structure completed.
+* CodeAcademy: Learn HTML completed.
 * "Technical Experiences" style-sheeted up.
 * Starting formatting of the "Work Experiences" section.
 * Finally fiddled with the margins up top of the page.